 An introduction to management aspects of the engineering profession, project management, prioritization of resource allocation, and management of technical design projects.
 Students are assigned an engineering and/or a business project under the supervision of the faculty member.
 Students are expected to meet regularly with the faculty member and complete assigned readings and projects as well as give a substantial oral presentation.
 Class 3.
 Lab 3.
 Prerequisite: ENGR1523.

 A continuation of MATH 1603 including applications of the definite integral, exponential and logarithmic functions, trigonometric functions, integration techniques, and improper integrals.
 Not applicable for degree requirements in mathematics or engineering.
 This course may not be taken for credit by anyone who has passed MATH 2013 with a grade of C or better.
 Class 3.
 Prerequisite: MATH 1603.
 (Spring)

 | METC 2023 Dynamics |

-Kinematics and kinetics of particles and rigid bodies, plane motion, rectilinear motion, angular motion, work, energy and power, and impulse and momentum utilizing calculus.
+Kinematics and kinetics of particles and rigid bodies, plane motion, rectilinear motion, angular motion, work, energy and power, and impulse and momentum.
 Class 3.
 Prerequisites: METC 2013 and MATH 1603.
 (Spring) Minimum grade of 'C' required.